-This data also shows a somewhat sluggish transfer market.
+The transfer data points to a somewhat sluggish transfer market.
 The number of transfer transactions is rising, but the total volume of transferred addresses is falling for most RIRs, with the exception of the RIPE NCC (Tables 4 and 5).
-The address market does not appear to have been effective in flushing out otherwise idle addresses and re-deploying them into the routed network.
+The address market does not appear to have been all that effective in flushing out otherwise idle addresses and re-deploying them into the routed network.
 However, as with all other commodity markets, the market price of the commodity reflects the balancing of supply and demand and the future expectations of supply and demand.
-What can be seen in the price of traded IPv4 addresses over the past 8 years?
+What can be seen in the price of traded IPv4 addresses over the past 10 years?

-One of the address brokers, Hilco Streambank, publish the historical price information of transactions (if only all the address brokers did the same, as a market with open price information for transactions can operate more efficiently and fairly than markets where price information is occluded).
-Figure 8 uses the Hilco Streambank transaction data to produce a time series of address price.
+One of the address brokers, Hilco Streambank's IPv4.Global, publish the historical price information of transactions (if only all the address brokers did the same, as a market with open price information for transactions can operate more efficiently and fairly than markets where price information is occluded).
+Figure 9 uses the Hilco Streambank IPv4.Global transaction data to produce a time series of address price.

-Figure 8 - IPv4 Price Time Series (data from Hilco Streambank)
+Figure 9 - IPv4 Price Time Series (data from Hilco Streambank IPv4.Global)

-There are a number of distinct behaviour modes in this data.
+There are a number of distinct behaviour modes in this time series data.
 The initial data prior to 2016 reflected a relatively low volume of transactions with stable pricing just below \$10 per address.
-Over the ensuing 4 years, up to the start of 2019 the price doubled, with small blocks (/24s and /23as) attracting a price premium.
+Over the ensuing 4 years, up to the start of 2019, the unit price doubled, with small blocks (/24s and /23s) attracting a price premium.
 The price stabilised for the next 18 months at between \$20 to \$25 per address, with large and small blocks trading as a similar unit price.
-The 18 months up to the start of 2022 saw a new dynamic which was reflective of an exponential rise in prices, and the price lifted to between \$45 and \$60 per address by the end of 2021.
+The 18 months from mid-2020 up to the start of 2022 saw a new dynamic which was reflective of an exponential rise in prices, and the unit price lifted to between \$45 and \$60 per address by the end of 2021.
 The year 2022 saw the average market price drop across the year, but the variance in prices increased and trades at the end of the year were recorded at prices of between \$40 to \$60 per address.

-This price decline continued across 2023, and by the end of 2023 IPv4 addresses were traded at unit prices between \$30 to \$40.
-For an undistinguished commodity market where one address value is indistinguishable for any other this 30% price variation is unanticipated and somewhat unusual.
+This price decline continued across 2023, and by the end of 2023 IPv4 addresses were traded at unit prices of between \$26 to \$40.
+The prices of addresses across 2024 were relatively stable, and this is shown in a view of the average unit price of addresses per month for each prefix size over 2023 and 2024 (Figure 10).